WHAT IS CORONAVIRUS?

 • Diarrhea If untreated, it can lead to pneumonia, respiratory failure, kidney failure, and death.

-Coronavirus infection transmits from animals to humans and then spread between people.
-The transmission occurs through air droplets when a contagious person sneezes, coughs or sings and a normal individual get exposed to these secretions in droplet form that enters their body through mouth or nose.
-What does “Exposure” means?
-An individual is considered exposed if they were within 6 feet of someone who has tested positive for COVID for a total of 15 minutes in 24 hour period or has unprotected contact with, or had been sneezed or coughed upon someone with COVID.
+Coronavirus infection transmits from animals to humans and then spreads between people.
+The transmission occurs through air droplets when a contagious person sneezes, coughs or sings and a normal individual gets exposed to these secretions in droplet form that enters their body through mouth or nose.
+What does “Exposure” mean?
+An individual is considered exposed if they were within 6 feet of someone who has tested positive for COVID for a total of 15 minutes in 24 hour period or has unprotected contact with or had been sneezed or coughed upon someone with COVID.

-You can take following measures to avoid getting infected:
+You can take the following measures to avoid getting infected: